 The program in Oral and Maxillofacial Surgery & Anaesthesia is a minimum of four years (48 months) in length requiring the satisfactory completion of didactic and clinical requirements as well as those of the M.Sc. degree.
 ACLS training is to be completed prior to commencement of Yr III, ATLS training must be completed before the end of Yr IV.
 Clinical activities are based primarily at Mt.
-Sinai Hospital, The Hospital for Sick Children and other affiliated University of Toronto teaching hospitals, with additional participation at Sunnybrook Health Sciences Centre, Bloorview Kids Rehab, Lakeview Health and the Faculty of Dentistry.
+Sinai Hospital, The Hospital for Sick Children, Sunnybrook Health Sciences Centre and other affiliated University of Toronto teaching hospitals, with additional participation Holland Bloorview Kids Rehab.
+Lakeview Health, Rouge Valley Health Network and the Faculty of Dentistry.
 Residents participate in all areas of Oral and Maxillofacial Surgery and Anaesthesia with increasing responsibilities for patient care in the senior years.
 In Year IV, electives may be arranged (to a maximum of two months) in craniofacial surgery, head and neck surgery, reconstructive surgery, cleft lip and palate surgery, esthetic/cosmetic surgery and maxillofacial trauma.
-As part of the requirements for the M.Sc. degree, an original study in clinical, epidemiological, education or laboratory research is undertaken according to the residents' interest.
+As part of the requirements for the M.Sc. degree, an original study in clinical. epidemiological, education or laboratory research or course work MSc. is undertaken according to the residents' interest.
 The research must be published in a comprehensive thesis and supported by an oral defence.
 The following is the outline of the curriculum.
 One additional half course related to the research project, may be required for completion of the M.Sc. degree program in Oral and Maxillofacial Surgery & Anaesthesia.

-YEAR I - First Term Master's Seminars in Oral Health Sciences (DEN1001Y) Oral Radiology (DEN1007F) Oral Surgical Pathology (DEN1013Y) Oral Physiology: Sensory & Neuromuscular Function (DEN1060F) - (for thesis-based masters) Surgical Orthodontics (DEN2005Y) OMFS 1 - The Physiological Basis of Disease (DEN3001Y) OMFS 2 - Principles and Practice of Oral and Maxillofacial Surgery (DEN3002Y) OMFS 3 - Evidence-based Literature Reviews in Oral and Maxillofacial Surgery (DEN3003Y) OMFS 4 - Applied Surgical Anatomy of the Head and Neck (DEN3004Y) - audit Anatomy (DEN3005H)
+YEAR I - First Term Seminars in Oral Health Sciences (DEN1001Y/DEN1100Y) Oral Radiology (DEN1007F) Oral Surgical Pathology (DEN1013Y) Oral Physiology: Sensory & Neuromuscular Function (DEN1060F) - (for thesis-based masters) Surgical Orthodontics (DEN2005Y) Craniofacial Anomalies (DEN2007Y) OMFS 1 - The Physiological Basis of Disease (DEN3001Y) OMFS 2 - Principles and Practice of Oral and Maxillofacial Surgery (DEN3002Y) OMFS 3 - Evidence-based Literature Reviews in Oral and Maxillofacial Surgery (DEN3003Y) OMFS 4 - Applied Surgical Anatomy of the Head and Neck (DEN3004Y) - audit Anatomy (DEN3005H) Clinical Conference (PDE9094Y) Research (RST9999Y)

+Second Term

+Seminars in Oral Health Sciences

+(DEN1001Y/DEN1100Y)

 Oral Pathology (DEN1002S)

 Oral Surgical Pathology (DEN1013Y)

-Bio Implant Treatment Dent (DEN1082S) - (for thesis-based masters)
+Craniofacial Anomalies (DEN2007Y)

 Surgical Orthodontics (DEN2005Y)

-OMFS 1 - The Physiological Basis of Disease (DEN3001Y)
+OMFS 1 - The Physiological Basis of Disease

+(DEN3001Y)

-OMFS 2 - Principles and Practice of Oral and Maxillofacial Surgery (DEN3002Y)
+OMFS 2 - Principles and Practice of Oral and

+Maxillofacial Surgery (DEN3002Y)

 OMFS 3 - Evidence-based Literature Reviews

 in Oral and Maxillofacial Surgery (DEN3003Y)

+Clinical Conferences (PDE9094Y)

+Research (RST9999Y)